dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 -   **How will it get its width and height?** Have I provided explicit dimensions (`width`, `height`) or constraints (`top`, `right`, `bottom`, `left`)?
 -   Never assume an element will "just know" its size.
 You must declare it.

+##### The Fixed Header & Spacer Contract
+When an element is taken out of the document flow with `position: fixed` (like our main `FloatingHeader`), it no longer pushes content down.
+To prevent the initial content from being hidden underneath it, we use a "spacer" pattern.

+-   **The Contract:** The scrollable container (`<main>`) must have `padding-top: 0` to allow content to scroll fully behind the header.
+The first element *inside* the scrollable content must be a spacer `div` whose `height` is calculated to push the first real item below the header.
+-   **Example:** Our `ListView` uses a `ListHeader` component with `height: 76px` (60px for the header + 16px for margin) to correctly position the schedule on load.
+This is the canonical implementation of this pattern in the project.

 #### 2. Diagnose, Don't Guess

 When debugging a UI issue, follow this simple diagnostic process to find the root cause instead of guessing at solutions: